Tana Turner

 From there, Tana worked within the Ontario Public Service to ensure that the organization met the requirements of employment equity legislation.
 As Senior Researcher, she worked on the project team to develop the survey for the Ontario Public Service (OPS) and ensure the successful surveying of 60,000 employees.
 While with the OPS, she also developed the framework for the analysis of the workforce data to support Employment Systems Reviews and public reporting on the OPS’s employment equity program.
 Tana managed a team of researchers who were responsible for creating and maintain the employment equity database, providing semi-annual employment equity data updates to each ministry, and conducting the analyses to support internal and public reporting as well as policy and program development.

-For the past 19 years, Tana has been an independent consultant, providing human resource, diversity, equity, research, program evaluation and community consultation expertise to a range of clients.
+Since 2002, Tana has been an independent consultant, providing human resource, diversity, equity, research, program evaluation and community consultation expertise to a range of clients.
 She has worked with a number of organizations to meet their internal diversity objectives as well as comply with federal employment equity requirements.
-This work has included developing and administering Workforce Census, conducting workforce analyses, conducting Employment Systems Reviews/Equity Audits, and developing Equity Plans.
+This work has included designing and administering Staff Census surveys, conducting workforce analyses, conducting Employment Systems Reviews/Equity Audits, and developing Equity Plans.

-Turner has also worked on a number of seminal projects to help organizations understand how anti-Black racism manifests itself and to work for systemic change.
+Tana has completed a number of seminal projects to help organizations and sectors understand how anti-Black racism manifests itself and to work for systemic change.
 These projects include:

 - Dismantling Anti-Black Racism Strategy, York Region District School Board